suryapratapsinghsuryavanshi/solverjs/README.md

     // The hexToBin function are take a hexadecimal value and return binary value. console.log(solverjs.hexToBin(18));
     // The output is : 11000

+#### Decimal to Hexadecimal
+    // The decToHex function are take a decimal value and return hexadecimal value. console.log(solverjs.decToHex(18));
+    // The output is : 12

+#### Decimal to Octal
+    // The decToOct function are take a decimal value and return octal value. console.log(solverjs.decToOct(18));
+    // The output is : 22

+#### Decimal to Binary
+    // The decToBin function are take a decimal value and return binary value. console.log(solverjs.decToBin(18));
+    // The output is : 10010